Diversified Water Sources with Solid Planning

 Zone 7 Water Agency Board of Directors.
 Tri-Valley first.
-Twenty years of project leadership.
+25 years of engineering leadership.
 A clear plan for water reliability, PFAS remediation, and fiscal accountability.

 Water is too important for vague promises.
 Here is what I will do, and why.